BizuhanAbate/Monte-Carlo-Policy-Evaluation-for-Blackjack-SARSA-for-Cliff-Walking/README.md

 # Monte Carlo Policy Evaluation & SARSA for Cliff Walking

 ## Introduction
-Blackjack serves as an excellent testbed for reinforcement learning due to its stochastic nature and well-defined rules.
 This project explores two key Reinforcement Learning (RL) techniques: **Monte Carlo (MC) Policy Evaluation for Blackjack** and **SARSA (State-Action-Reward-State-Action) for Cliff Walking** to understand how agents can learn optimal strategies through experience.
 The primary objective is to analyze how these methods approximate the value function and improve decision-making in the game.